purduehackers/evergreen/engineering/boat/DESIGN_DOC.md

 - Must be a web interface
 - Must be mobile friendly
-- Must be low-friction in all processes
+- Must be low-friction in all processes (create notes, edit notes, leave feedback, deploy)
 - Must be easily browsable

 ## Design